yvto/zshrc/README.md

 3.And then reboot your system.

-4. Copy .zshrc file and you are good to go!
+4.Copy .zshrc file and you are good to go!